Donnington Wood Canal: History

 The Lilleshall Branch also ran to Pitchcroft limeworks, via a junction at Willmore Bridge.
 This section included two short arms, to other parts of the Lilleshall limeworks.
 The Pitchcroft limeworks were 35 ft lower than the junction, and so seven locks were constructed to reach them.
 New furnaces were built at Donnington Wood in 1785, after which much of the limestone was transported to them, rather than transporting coal to Lilleshall.
 Connections to the Wombridge Canal were made in 1788, to the Shropshire Canal in 1790, both at Old Yard Junction, and in 1794, the Wombridge Canal became part of the Shrewsbury Canal.
-A new set of furnaces were built at Old Lodge, Donnington Wood in 1825, and a new arm was built to connect them to the main line of the canal.
+A new set of furnaces was built at Old Lodge, Donnington Wood in 1825, and a new arm was built to connect them to the main line of the canal.

 The water supply for the canal came mostly from the Donnington Wood coal mines.
 There were a number of beam engines at the mines and at Muxton Bridge, which remained in operation until the late 1920s.
 Limekiln Pool and Willmer Pool supplied the water for the Lilleshall Branch.
 The area around Donnington Wood and Wrockwardine Wood saw extensive mining operations, with some 74 shafts sunk between 1818 and 1835.
 The Lilleshall Company recorded 15 operational pumping engines in 1870, raising water from depths of 150 ft to 600 ft, and producing 20,000 tons of water per month.
 Sites included Grange, Granville, Muxton Bridge and Waxhill.
 Steven's Pit, also known as Stephen's, was opened some time before 1830, and pumped water from 570 ft.
 In 1870, its beam engine was powered by a 52 in cylinder.
 The engine operated until 6 February 1928, supplying water to the canal, and was scrapped soon afterwards.
 Once pumping ceased, the western end of the canal dried out.

 Traffic on the Lilleshall branch declined after 1844, when the Humber branch of the Shrewsbury Canal, with its network of tramways, provided the Lilleshall Company with a more direct connection to the canal network.
 With the closing of the Lilleshall limeworks in the 1870s, the Lilleshall branch ceased to be used, which resulted in the section to Pave Lane being used very little, and finally closing in 1882.
 The Old Lodge furnace arm ceased to be used in 1888 when the furnaces closed, and soon afterwards, part of the bed on the Pave Lane section was used for a carriage drive to Lilleshall Hall, then owned by the Duke of Sutherland, Gower's descendant.
 The final section of about 1.2 mi was leased to the Lilleshall Company in the 1880s and continued to be used until it was abandoned in 1904.